Working Paper: Public Trust and Urban Governance in Delhi, India

-In Progress: Analysis of News Media Coverage Before and After the March 2020 Nationwide Lockdown in India
+Working Paper: Analysis of News Media Coverage Before and After the March 2020 Nationwide Lockdown in India

 The COVID-19 pandemic has ravaged the world.
 In India, it has revealed deep inequalities that persist in access to healthcare services in the country and the precariousness of the informal economy which was hit hard by a nationwide lockdown announced in late March 2020.
 The lockdown resulted in an unprecedented mass movement of people across the country, notably migrant workers in megacities such as Delhi.
 We know that such nationwide lockdowns have been covered extensively by the media in various countries, and India is no exception.
 However, we know very little about the nature of such coverage in India.
 What were the key topics emphasized by news outlets while reporting on the COVID-19 first wave in India, and were there significant differences in coverage before and after the lockdown was imposed on 24th March 2020?
 Using the CRISP-DM approach, this paper identifies the key themes discussed across reports from one major English news aggregator – Inshorts.
 A text analysis of news reports from this highly popular news source reveals the pre-dominant media attitudes that shaped how the crisis was reported, taking on a communal nature that targeted the Muslim community.
 The paper contributes to a burgeoning literature on the role of media during crises, and the critical role it plays in shaping citizen attitudes as well as government policies.

 - 5th annual Politics and Computational Social Science (PaCSS) conference held June 16th-18th, 2022 at the Institute for Quantitative Social Science, Harvard University in Boston, MA.